No SSL was detected

 If the above does not work, an alternative method is to force the plugin to activate by adding

 to your wp-config.php.
 Please note that if your site does not load properly over https because of server configuration issues, this might cause problems.
 Be careful with this option.

 If SSL was detected, but you’re seeing this message after activation: to change this page upload a new index.html to your private_html folder or something similar, please check out the link for our article on this topic.

 Edge case: test page couldn’t be opened and no server variables

 There are some cases in which the test page could not be opened by the plugin, and when you check it manually: https://your-domain.com/wp-content/plugins/really-simple-ssl/ssl-test-page.php

 #NO KNOWN SSL CONFIGURATION DETECTED#

-In these cases, even if you load your site over https, it will still return “no SSL detected”.
-In that case, you need to “force” WordPress to see it is on SSL.
+In these cases, even if you load your site over https, it still returns “no SSL detected”.
+In this case, you will have to “force” WordPress to know that it is now using SSL.
 You can do this by adding

 $_SERVER[“https”] = “on”;

-To your wp-config.php.
-Normally Really Simple SSL does this, but if the testpage couldn’t be opened, it won’t do this automatically.
+to your wp-config.php.
+Really Simple SSL normally does this for you, but if the test page couldn’t be opened it won’t do this automatically.